Audarth/excel-lib/README.md

 note the following:

--  The `$REPORT_FILE` variable that refers to template file we previously ingested
+-  The `$REPORT_FILE` variable that refers to the template file we previously ingested
 -  The `$SHEET_URI` and `$SHEET_SHORT_NAME` variables that refer to the sheet we want to use within the template file
 -  And `$DATA_FILE` that refers to the data formatted for use within the database